 - NYC-based global health elective: This is an option for Global Health track students during their third or fourth years, which can include work in specialty clinics with marginalized populations.

-- Students will be supervised by their Global Health Track Advisor upon matriculation to provide one-on-one advising until a research mentor is assigned.
+- Students will be supervised by their Dean's Scholars in Global Health Advisor upon matriculation to provide one-on-one advising until a research mentor is assigned.

 - Research mentors will be assigned based on the student’s project site and area of interest.

 Tuition and Stipends

 - DSGH students will be required to pay the total tuition of their MD degree program.
 Student’s eligible for financial aid will be required to apply through the standard financial aid processing system.